Homomesy in products of three chains and multidimensional recombination

+Additionally, in Theorem 5.4 of \cite{SW2012}, Striker and Williams explicitly gave a conjugating toggle element for this bijection.
+We will generalize this conjugating toggle element result in Theorem \ref{thm:conjtoggle}.

-Moreover, Striker and Williams found that in many cases, it was easier to prove the orbit sizes of Pro compared to Row.
-The reason for this in these cases is that the action of Pro on $J(P)$ is in equivariant bijection with rotation on another object.
+Striker and Williams found that in many cases, it was easier to determine the orbit sizes of Pro compared to Row.
+More specifically, for some classes of posets, the action of Pro on $J(P)$ is in equivariant bijection with a more easily understood rotation on another object.
 As a result, in order to study the orbits of Row, it is often useful to study Pro and apply Theorem \ref{thm:proroweq}.

-Dilks, Pechenik, and Striker further generalized the notion of promotion for higher dimensional posets.
-They defined promotion for ranked posets in higher dimensions with respect to an \emph{$n$-dimensional lattice projection} as toggling by sweeping through the poset with an affine hyperplane in a particular direction \cite{Resonance}.
+Dilks, Pechenik, and Striker further generalized the notion of promotion to higher dimensions.
+Rather than restricting to a two-dimensional lattice projection, they defined promotion for ranked posets with respect to an \emph{$n$-dimensional lattice projection} as toggling by sweeping through the poset with an affine hyperplane in a particular direction \cite{DPS2017}.
 We postpone the use of lattice projections until Section 6, choosing to present our main results using the natural embedding of the product of $n$ chains into $\mathbb{N}^n$.
-More specifically, we'll use the following definition.
+More specifically, we use the following definition.